-Chapter 2.6

-2.6.3.1.4 In the definition of “Patient Specimens”, after “Patient Specimens are” replace “human or animal materials,” by “those”.
+2.2.62.1.3 In the definition of “Patient specimens”, after “Patient specimens are” replace “human or animal materials,” by “those”.

-2.6.3.6.2 Delete the existing paragraph and add “2.6.3.6.2 Deleted”.
+2.2.62.1.12.2 Delete the existing paragraph and add “2.2.62.1.12.2 Deleted”.

-Chapter 2.8

-Amend Chapter 2.8 to read as follows:
+Amend Section 2.2.8 to read as follows:

-“CHAPTER 2.8
+“

-CLASS 8 – CORROSIVE SUBSTANCES
+2.2.8 CLASS 8 CORROSIVE SUBSTANCES

-2.8.1 Definition and general provisions
+2.2.8.1 Definition and general provisions

-2.8.1.1 Corrosive substances are substances which, by chemical action, will cause irreversible damage to the skin, or, in the case of leakage, will materially damage, or even destroy, other goods or the means of transport.
+2.2.8.1.1 Corrosive substances are substances which, by chemical action, will cause irreversible damage to the skin, or, in the case of leakage, will materially damage, or even destroy, other goods or the means of carriage.

-2.8.1.2 For substances and mixtures that are corrosive to skin, general classification provisions are provided in section 2.8.2.
+2.2.8.1.2 For substances and mixtures that are corrosive to skin, general classification provisions are provided in sub-section 2.2.8.2.
 Skin corrosion refers to the production of irreversible damage to the skin, namely, visible necrosis through the epidermis and into the dermis occurring after exposure to a substance or mixture.

-2.8.1.3 Liquids and solids which may become liquid during transport, which are judged not to be skin corrosive shall still be considered for their potential to cause corrosion to certain metal surfaces in accordance with the criteria in 2.8.3.3 (c) (ii).
+2.2.8.1.3 Liquids and solids which may become liquid during carriage, which are judged not to be skin corrosive shall still be considered for their potential to cause corrosion to certain metal surfaces in accordance with the criteria in 2.2.8.3.3 (c) (ii).

-2.8.2 General classification provisions
+2.2.8.1.4 General classification provisions

+Insert existing 2.2.8.1.2 (Class 8 subdivisions) renumbered as 2.2.8.1.4.1

-2.8.2.1 Substances and mixtures of Class 8 are divided among the three packing groups according to their degree of danger in transport:
+2.2.8.1.4.2 Substances and mixtures of Class 8 are divided among the three packing groups according to their degree of danger in carriage:

 (a) Packing group I: very dangerous substances and mixtures;